 Finally, homeowners could have been exposed to asbestos in Kentile flooring.
 Having asbestos in the home can be dangerous.
 If flooring tiles are disturbed or decay, the fibers can become airborne and cause exposure issues.

-The risk of exposure is high for any homeowners who did their renovations or tore out old asbestos floor tiles.
+The risk of exposure is high for any homeowners who did their own renovations or tore out old asbestos floor tiles.
 Without proper training and safety equipment, these homeowners could have inhaled or ingested asbestos dust.

 Kentile faced thousands of lawsuits due to asbestos exposure and resulting illnesses.
 By 1992, the company turned to chapter 11 bankruptcy protection as a result of these lawsuits.

+- Among the lawsuits filed against Kentile is one by Beverly Fisher.
+Fisher’s husband, Sidney, died from lung cancer.
+For decades, Sidney worked as a plumber with and around a variety of construction products, including Kentile floors.
 The case was a mass tort, naming several companies the Fishers believed responsible for his cancer.
 The case did not prove Kentile was liable for this man’s asbestos-related illness, but appeals are currently going forward.

-In another case, Kentile was found responsible in part for a case of mesothelioma.
+- In another case, Kentile was found responsible in part for a case of mesothelioma.
 William Harrell and his wife filed a lawsuit against several companies.
 A Los Angeles jury awarded the plaintiffs $1.6 million.
 Kentile was required to pay 6% of the award.

-Failed Asbestos Trust
+Kentile’s Bankruptcy and Asbestos Trust

 Then funds are administered by a third party who validates claims for people impacted by the company’s asbestos use.

 Page Edited by Patient Advocate Dave Foster